Products / For platform admins

 Three-tier resource accounting

-Requests, limits, and capacity from the K8s API alone; actual CPU and memory when metrics-server is present; 1h–30d history when Prometheus is configured.
-The same UI scales with your stack.
+Requests, limits, and capacity from the K8s API alone; live CPU and memory when metrics-server is present; 1h–30d history when Prometheus is configured.
+The same UI scales with your stack — and stays fast: 617 secrets in 0.5s, not 62s.

 Alerts, silences, and Grafana deep-links

 Severity-coded alert tables with one-click silence creation pre-filled from the alert's matchers.
 Live alert badge in the sidebar.
-Open-in-Grafana buttons that pass cluster, node, namespace, and pod context.
+Open-in-Grafana buttons that carry cluster, node, namespace, and pod context with them.
+Configure outbound receivers — email/SMTP or a CloudSentry webhook — from the console.

 War Room for incidents

-A full-screen NOC dashboard with auto-refresh, live event SSE feed, node grid with per-node mini gauges, and resource panels — designed for wall displays and oncall shifts.
+A full-screen NOC dashboard with auto-refresh, live event SSE feed, node grid with per-node mini gauges, and resource panels — built for wall displays and on-call shifts.
+Node cordon and drain with real-time eviction progress.

 How it works